sj-piano/eth-contract-hello-world-typescript/README.md

 ### <a id="walkthrough-local" />Walkthrough - Local Network

-For demonstration purposes, we'll use slightly higher levels of logging during this local walkthrough.
+For demonstration purposes, we'll use reasonably high levels of logging during this local walkthrough.

 We deploy the HelloWorld contract to the local blockchain (started with `task start-local-node`).